Introduction / History

 The harshness of the Berber lifestyle in Northern Africa has led many of the Berbers to immigrate.
 Today, large communities of Arabized Berbers can be found in several nations, particularly Europe.
 Although most of them are only involved in unskilled or semi-skilled labor, they are able to earn more than they would "back home."

-Where are they located?
 Most Algerians in Czechia are in the capital city of Prague.

 The governments of Algeria and Czechia are on very good terms.
 Algerian students have studied at Czechia universities.
 In the 1990s, when Algeria was going through a bloody civil war, many Algerians fled the county.
 It was possible for them to go to Czechia, though many went there illegally.
 Because of corrupt Czech government officials, it has always been possible for Algerians to stay illegally.
 Corruption has allowed Algerians to facilitate visa proceedings and avoid deportation.
 The Algerians in Czechia often working in the fast food industry.
 Some are business owners, while others work extremely long hours at low-level jobs.

 Today, virtually all of the Algerian tribes are Sunni Muslim, with most belonging to the Malikite branch, even those in Czechia.
 In theory, they believe in Islam's "Five Pillars," but some modify them.
 For instance, many are very casual about prayer.
 Some Algerian tribes view the giving of alms as being an unacceptable tax by the Muslim establishment.

 Today's Algerians are not political or war refugees, but they need to find a home where they can make a decent living.
 Perhaps believers with the right skills can teach them computer skills and other things that would make them valuable employees in Europe.

 Ask God to call out prayer teams who will begin breaking up the soil through intercession.

 Pray for a revival to stir Kabyle Berbers in Czechia to share their faith with others.

 Pray for a Disciple-Making movement to emerge among Algerians in Czechia.